 Widely recognized as a leader in cross-channel marketing and branding, William Rosen leads VSA Partners as CEO.
 He oversees the firm’s commitment to artfully crafted, user-centric solutions that build brands and business on behalf of clients including AB InBev, Google, Nike, Kimberly-Clark, Beam Suntory, IBM and McDonald’s.
 William was previously President and Chief Creative Officer of North America for Arc Worldwide, the global marketing company and part of Leo Burnett Worldwide and the Publicis Groupe.
 He has been recognized more than 300 times with major creative awards around the world and served as president of the jury at the Cannes Lions International Festival of Creativity.

-Bill will co-present at Brand Smart with Larry Minsky.
+William will co-present at Brand Smart with Larry Minsky.

 How can marketers navigate the growing array of marketing specialties, media options and data sources to improve effectiveness and return on investment?
 How can they provide consumers with seamless experiences of value across channels that overcome behavioral barriers and actually deliver results?

-In this presentation, Bill and Larry will provide a guide for marketers to move beyond building brands to activating them—from simply projecting what a brand is to optimizing what it does—to move people closer to transaction.
+In this presentation, William and Larry will provide a guide for marketers to move beyond building brands to activating them—from simply projecting what a brand is to optimizing what it does—to move people closer to transaction.

 Drawing on years of research and experience with the world’s most sophisticated brands, they will share how today’s more personalized and trackable communications illuminate tremendous diversity in paths-to-purchase and explain how to leverage this data to develop more effective strategies and creative.
-Based on the methodologies in Amazon’s #1 new release in business marketing, The Activation Imperative, Bill and Larry will offer marketers a road map to manage today’s increasingly fragmented marketing landscape to more effectively and efficiently build brands and business.
+Based on the methodologies in Amazon’s #1 new release in business marketing, The Activation Imperative, William and Larry will offer marketers a road map to manage today’s increasingly fragmented marketing landscape to more effectively and efficiently build brands and business.

 - Align marketing disciplines to better drive prospects toward transaction